kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   });
 {% endprism %}

 Since `article.html` was removed from the directory, the code failed.
-The `.fail()` method as a result, and it loaded a message into the "#textTarget" into the message saying so.
+The `.fail()` method was called as a result, so it loaded a message into the "#textTarget" into the message saying so.

 <a name="always-method"></a>
 <h5 class="h5-guide">The .always method</h5>